Want to know where the best stargazing sites are?

 An active Sun's surface as it approaches solar max provide many opportunities to witness these amazing events at a park near you!
 Whether you want to know where the best dark sky parks are, get information on activities to do for the general public or get your astronomy club involved in organizing a star party in a park, this website has a lot of resources and expertise on hand to get the most out of your park experience.

-To see a list of Evening Programs in the National Parks click here.
+To see a list of Evening Programs in the National Park click here.

 Events happening nearest you not in a national park click here, the NASA Night Sky Network planning app is great for activities sponsored by amateur astronomy clubs around the nation.